AlanLuu/lox-go/README.md

     print a == b; //Prints "true"
     print a == c; //Prints "false"
     ```
-- The ability to import other Lox files is supported in this implementation of Lox
+- The ability to include other Lox files is supported in this implementation of Lox
     - Syntax:
         ```js
-        import "file-name";
+        include "file-name";
-        import "file-name" as alias;
+        include "file-name" as alias;
         ```
-    - The specified import file is executed and all variable, function, and class declarations declared globally in the imported file are brought into the global environment of the current file
+    - The specified include file is executed and all variable, function, and class declarations declared globally in the included file are brought into the global environment of the current file
-    - If the specified import file doesn't exist or if the file exists but an error occurred while it was being executed, a runtime error is thrown
+    - If the specified include file doesn't exist or if the file exists but an error occurred while it was being executed, a runtime error is thrown
-    - `import` statements can also have an optional alias specified, in which case only the alias name is brought into the global environment of the current file and all global variable, function, and class declarations from the imported file become properties of the alias and can be accessed using the following notation: `alias.variable`
+    - `include` statements can also have an optional alias specified, in which case only the alias name is brought into the global environment of the current file and all global variable, function, and class declarations from the included file become properties of the alias and can be accessed using the following notation: `alias.variable`
 - A few other native functions are defined:
     - `arity(callable)`, which takes in a callable, which is either a function or class, and returns an integer that represents the number of arguments the specified callable expects to receive
         - If the callable can receive a variable number of arguments, `-1` is returned